 Steve Waters, UEA Professor of Scriptwriting

 Professor Steve Waters is a political dramatist who focuses on environmental questions.
 His work has won many awards.
 World Music was joint winner of the Meyer-Whitworth Award.
 Fall of the Shah was runner-up to Best Drama Podcast of 2019 by British Podcasting Awards.
-The Contingency Plan, a diptych of three plays about climate change, was shortlisted for the John Whiting Award.
+The Contingency Plan, a diptych of two plays about climate change, was shortlisted for the John Whiting Award.